 Madeira Cultural Experiences

 Madeira offers a more laid-back cultural vibe, with its traditional markets, charming fishing villages, and the famous Madeira wine.
 The island’s rich history is evident in its historic buildings, museums, and gardens, like the stunning Monte Palace Tropical Garden and Madeira Botanical Gardens.
+Don’t miss a visit to Santana, to see the typical A-Frame houses and explore Madeira’s culture and traditions.
 One of the largest festivals in Madeira is the Flower Festival, typically held in May each year.
 It has large parades, intricate flower carpets, and the Wall of Hope.
-You can find more information on Madeira’s festival in our post on Best Time to Visit Madeira Portugal.
+You can find more information on Madeira’s festivals in our post on Best Time to Visit Madeira Portugal.

 Adventures and Activities